juancarlosjr97/react-firebase-playground/README.md

 npm run start
 ```

-This will start the app on the port 3000 and available for development.
+This will start the app on port 3000 and available for development.

 > [!NOTE]
 > On a network that permits port forwarding, it will launch a live version of the page using a development environment provided by GitHub.
 If restricted by the network, open the Codespace session using VS Code on the Desktop, then execute the same command.
 It should be running on the local environment, accessible via <http://localhost:3000> on port 3000.

 ### Firebase Project Setup

-Create a project new on Firebase with default configuration.
-See this guide for instructions: <https://support.google.com/firebase/answer/9326094>
+Create a project new on Firebase with the default configuration.
+See this guide for instructions: <https://support.google.com/firebase/answer/9326094>.

+Firebase offers multiple plans, and the free tier (Spark Plan) is sufficient to develop this project.
+For more information, read here: https://firebase.google.com/pricing

 > [!NOTE]
-> This project has been setup without analytics.
+> This project has been set up without analytics.

 #### Firestore Database

-Cloud Firestore is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud.
-Read more about here: <https://firebase.google.com/docs/firestore>.
+Cloud Firestore is a flexible, scalable mobile, web, and server development database from Firebase and Google Cloud.
+Read more about it here: <https://firebase.google.com/docs/firestore>.

 From the project overview page.

 1. Click on Build and select `Firestore Database`, and then click on `Create database`
 2. Select the location closer to the target users.
-As a best practice, choose a location close to the target users.
+As a best practice, you can choose a location close to the target users.
 For instance, for European target users, select a location in Europe.
 3. Select in the secure rules `Start in production mode`.
 This database will allow `read` only to the database, and click on create.

 After the database has been created, click on `Rules` and update the rule with the following rules: